scalar-labs/scalardb-samples/scalardb-server-sample/README.md

 # ScalarDB Server Sample
 This is a sample application that uses ScalarDB Server, a gRPC server that implements ScalarDB interface, as a backend.
-For using the native ScalarDB library, please refer to [Getting Started](https://github.com/scalar-labs/scalardb/blob/master/docs/getting-started.md).
+For using the native ScalarDB library, please refer to [Getting Started with ScalarDB](https://github.com/scalar-labs/scalardb/blob/master/docs/getting-started-with-scalardb.md).
 More information about ScalarDB Server can be found [here](https://github.com/scalar-labs/scalardb/tree/master/docs/scalardb-server.md).

 ## Sample application